MicrosoftDocs/entra-docs/docs/identity-platform/custom-claims-provider-overview.md

 AuthenticationEventResponse -> Whatever is coming in, parse it to the correct response -->

 The authentication events trigger for Azure Functions allows you to implement a custom extension to handle Microsoft Entra ID authentication events.
-The authentication events trigger handles all the backend processing for incoming HTTP requests for authentication events and provides the developer with
+The authentication events trigger handles all the backend processing for incoming HTTP requests for authentication events.

 - Token validation for securing the API call
 - Object model, typing and IDE intellisense